 The team recorded one DNF in both 2017 and 2018, while 2010 marked the first time since 1993 that both of their cars have failed to finish the event.
 In 2019, both Renault drivers were disqualified from the race after illegal driver aids were found on their cars.
 Daniel Ricciardo had finished sixth, while Nico Hulkenberg had finished tenth.

-On their first appearance as Alpine, both Esteabn Ocon and Fernando Alonso finished in the points, with Ocon’s fourth place being the Enstone team’s best result at the circuit since their last podium – under their Renault guise – in 2013.
+On their first appearance as Alpine at Suzuka in 2022, both Esteabn Ocon and Fernando Alonso finished in the points, with Ocon’s fourth place being the Enstone team’s best result at the circuit since their last podium – under their Renault guise – in 2013.
+Both drivers scored again in 2023.

-The former Sauber team have not scored at the Japanese Grand Prix since 2013.
+The Sauber team has not scored at the Japanese Grand Prix since 2013.
 Kamui Kobayashi scored a popular home podium with Sauber in 2012, which is the team’s only top three finish so far at the circuit.
-The team have managed a best of only 12th in the last seven Suzuka races and have recorded four DNFs during that time.
+The team have managed a best of only 12th in the last eight Suzuka races and have recorded five DNFs during that time.

 In their first Japanese Grand Prix appearance, Haas reached the final part of qualifying with both cars.
 It’s a feat that they have failed to repeat since, though Romain Grosjean recorded the team’s best qualifying position here so far in 2018 with fifth and he reached Q3 again in 2019 with tenth.